EdgeGallery/community/Security WG/Secure Design/Security Design Guide ENbak.md

 Test steps:
 1. Examine the system to check whether an interface to obtain data subjects' authorization and an interface for data subjects to withdraw their authorization are exist.

+3.7 Test whether the browser history and cache cache sensitive information version: v1.0

+Test steps:
+1.Using the "back" button allows the user (or attacker) to return to the previously displayed screen.
+The tester clicks the browser's "back" button to check whether unauthenticated users can access the previously displayed sensitive information.

+3.8 Unauthorized test version: v1.0 Penetration test

+Test steps:
+1. Perform horizontal override test. , The user accesses another user with the same level of authority to obtain information
+2. Perform a vertical unauthorized test, and the user accesses another user with a higher level of authority to obtain information

 ## 4. Encryption Algorithm and Key Management